dvreeze/mdbexample/README.md

 This is quite a lot of implicit program state that must be made explicit conceptually when reasoning about the code using Jakarta Persistence.
-We can *limit the scope* of all this implicit context by converting *JPA entity query results* into *deeply immutable Java object graphs*, after which we have far less implicit state, if any.
+We can *limit the scope* of all this implicit context by converting *JPA entity query results* into *deeply immutable Java record object graphs* (using Guava immutable collections for collection-valued record components), after which we have far less implicit state, if any.

 Let's now consider *(transactional) message-driven beans*.
 To reason about the code, mind the following potentially implicit state:
 * a potentially running transaction (either container-managed or bean-managed or resource-local)